Kristine W: 2007–2009: Fly Again Music and The Power of Music

-In 2007, Kristine W was featured on a song by artist Tony Moran titled "Walk Away", which peaked at No. 1 on Billboard Dance Club Songs.
+In 2007, Kristine W was featured on a song by artist Tony Moran titled "Walk Away," which peaked at No. 1 on Billboard Dance Club Songs.
 A remix album for the track, titled Walk Away – Remixed & Remastered was released in 2010.

 In January 2008, Kristine W formed her own record label, called Fly Again Music, which she currently owns and operates.
 Her first release on the label was "The Boss", a single that reached No. 1 on Billboard.
 On this release, Kristine covers the Diana Ross song from which the album is named, accompanied by a host of remixes spanning several genres of dance music.
 About the album, Kristine says, “My idols growing up in Washington state were Donna Summer and Diana Ross.
 I just loved them and was always singing their songs and studying them.
 When I decided to start my own record label in January of 2008, I knew "The Boss" would be the perfect first single to put out.
 I was taking control—being "The Boss" of my music, sink or swim—and I put all I had into that single and those remixes.
 It was so well received globally that I was really a bit taken back by it.”

 That same year, Kristine released "Never", a single from her then-upcoming album, featuring a variety of remixes.

 Following "The Boss" and "Never", Kristine W released The Power of Music in 2009.
-The album produced six No. 1s on Billboard Dance Club Songs, being one of only three albums in the history of the chart to do so.
-The others were Beyoncé’s I Am… Sasha Fierce (2008), also achieving six, and Katy Perry’s Teenage Dream (2010) at seven.
+The album produced six No. 1s on Billboard Dance Club Songs, one of three albums in history to do so.
+The others were Beyoncé's I Am… Sasha Fierce (2008), also achieving six, and Katy Perry's Teenage Dream (2010) at seven.
 Also released in 2009 was Kristine W’s Love Is The Look, to support the single of the same name, accompanied by a host of remixes.
 Notably, Ralphi Rosario produced a remix that was sponsored by K-Y; the track was titled "Love Is The Look (Ralphi Rosario K-Y INTRIGUE Mix)".